n1207n/cache-query-aggregator/README.md

 # Redis Cluster Query Aggregator

 This project is a sample application demonstrating a query aggregation layer for a Redis Cluster.
-In a sharded data environment, like social media content partitioned by `userId`, certain partitions can become "hot," receiving a disproportionate amount of traffic.
+In a sharded data environment, like social media feed partitioned by `userId` and social media post partitioned by `postId`, certain partitions can become "hot," receiving a disproportionate amount of traffic.
 While Redis Cluster handles data sharding, retrieving data that spans multiple shards (e.g., a user's feed composed of content from multiple other users) requires fetching from each shard and merging the results.

 This application simulates this scenario by storing social media posts in a PostgreSQL database and implementing a caching and query aggregation layer with Redis Cluster.